top of page

 Book Group: Everybody Reads Novellas

-This group meets monthly to discuss shorter fiction of 150 pages or fewer.
+This group meets monthly to discuss short works of fiction.
 Just buy the book at Everybody Reads (at 10% off) and register for the discussion at time of purchase.
 Feel free to bring refreshments on the night; we can provide glasses.

 146 pages